cockroachdb/docs/_includes/v20.1/performance/check-rebalancing.md

 Since you started each node with the `--locality` flag set to its GCE zone, over the next minutes, CockroachDB will rebalance data evenly across the zones.

-To check this, access the Web UI on any node at `<node address>:8080` and look at the **Node List**.
+To check this, access the Admin UI on any node at `<node address>:8080` and look at the **Node List**.
 You'll see that the range count is more or less even across all nodes:

 <img src="{{ 'images/v20.1/perf_tuning_multi_region_rebalancing.png' | relative_url }}" alt="Perf tuning rebalancing" style="border:1px solid #eee;max-width:100%" />